 Mixing is a super deep topic, but there's a million great YouTube channels that you can easily rabbit hole into.
 I've enjoyed Wayne.wav for specifics and pragmatism, and The House of Kush for a healthy dose of idealism and philosophy.

 Source separate your favorite beats.
 It can be easier to make great songs when they're a remix/parody of something that's already great.
 Making a parody song for someone you care about can be a great gift.
 You can use lalal.ai or a similar service to remove the vocals from any song you like.
-You couldn't do this 5 years ago.
-Be grateful and shut up about the "state of the world".
+You couldn't do this 5 years ago, it's super cool.

 Project, don't strain.
 Your vocals should be energetic, but not strained.
 Relax your voice, sit directly in front of the microphone, and aim your words at a ghost sitting 3 feet behind it.